 What you need to know

-Anyone can snorkelsnorkel, without training, and with no need to go out in pairs.
+Anyone can snorkel, without training, and with no need to go out in pairs.
 If the house reef is accessible, you can head out there at any time.
 All you need is a snorkel, a mask and flippers.

 Some guests arrive with their own equipment, although it’s all available from the dive school.
 On some resorts it’s all free of charge, on others up to $10 a day, in which case there are usually weekly deals to lower the cost a bit.